Constructing static quark-anti-quark creation operators from Laplacian eigenmodes: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).
-The work is supported by the German Research Foundation (DFG) research unit FOR5269 "Future methods for studying confined gluons in QCD", the MKW NRW under the funding code NW21-024-A and EU grant agreement 824093 (STRONG-2020).
+M.P. was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement 824093 (STRONG-2020).
+The work is supported by the German Research Foundation (DFG) research unit FOR5269 "Future methods for studying confined gluons in QCD".
+The project "Constructing static quark-anti-quark creation operators from Laplacian eigenmodes" is receiving funding from the programme " Netzwerke 2021", an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia, in the NRW-FAIR network, funding code NW21-024-A. The sole responsibility for the content of this publication lies with the authors.
 For valuable discussions we thank Pedro Bicudo and Jeff Greensite.